Can You Tan In The Shade? – Complete Guide

 Forget everything you thought you knew about tanning and how to avoid the sun.
-Keep reading to learn how to avoid tanning too much in the shade.
+Continue reading to discover how to avoid excessive tanning in the shade.

 Why You Can Get a Tan in the Shade

 Check the UPF rating of your beach umbrella or shading before going into the sun.
-By knowing the UPF rating, you will be able to determine how much protection you will have.
+Knowing the UPF rating allows you to determine the level of protection you will have.

 Is All Shade Equal?

 No. Ignoring all reflected UV rays, not all shade is equal.
-Thick shade from a building will offer more protection that a material shade cloth or beach umbrella.
+Thick shade from a building will offer more protection than a material shade cloth or beach umbrella.

 How to Avoid Sunburn